jithts9/social-app/readme.txt

 step 1

--- download the application and configure the enviormental variable ( nodemon.json file) -- make sure that application is connected with mongodb atlas -- api are made up with node.js, express, mongodb
+-- download the application and configure the enviormental variable in nodemon.json file -- make sure that application is connected with mongodb atlas ( connect you own connection ) -- api  are made up with node.js, express, mongodb
--- postman tool require to test the application
+-- postman tool is require to test the application

 step 2

 -- to fetch users from http://jsonplaceholder.typicode.com/users and save to user db with role and password http://localhost:3000/auth/user ( port may be vary as per the configuratino) ( by default all user are admin )
--- script to update the password to encrypte http://localhost:3000/auth/updatepw/:id ( we have to do it one by one by changing ':id' value to 1 to 10 )
+-- script to update the password to encrypt http://localhost:3000/auth/updatepw/:id ( we have to do it one by one by changing ':id' value to 1 to 10 )

 step 3